 The building next to St. James Church, which used to accommodate St. James Church of England school, was sold in 2018 and is currently being converted into a single family home, due to be completed by the end of 2020.
 It was previously managed by an independent education trust under the management of the Diocese of Oxford.

-Thelma Telling, the last Headteacher of the school, says farewell to pupils in 1975
+Thelma Telling, the last Headteacher of the school, says farewell to pupils as it closed in 1975

 THE FRIENDS OF ST JAMES OLD SCHOOL

 This is a constituted membership organisation which will remain in existence until the school's conversion to a home is finished and a plaque installed on the building to acknowledge its heritage.
 We also hope to publish a booklet on the history of the school and hold a final reunion of former scholars